rust-lang/rust-wiki-backup/Bikeshed-rustpkg.md

          ~~Due: 2013-04-19~~ Done (pending pull request #5948)

+1. Fix package searching

+   Look for packages in `./src` and not in `.` (as a stopgap before fully implementing `RUST_PATH`).
+Basically, respect the directory structure as specified in the draft manual, even if we're only searching in `.` and not the whole `RUST_PATH`.
+         Due: 2013-04-19

 1. Implement `install` command
       * test cases:
         * main.rs and lib.rs files end up in package source's install dirs (`lib` and `bin` by default)